-In union with the Holy Spirit, God the Father entrusted his Son to Mary.
+From the beginning, God the Father entrusted his Son to Mary.

-When he was twelve years old, well after the age of reason began for him, Jesus confirmed this entrustment by continuing to live in obedience to Mary and Joseph.
+When he was twelve years old, well after the age of reason began for him, Jesus confirmed the entrustment by continuing to live in obedience to Mary and Joseph.

 As part of his last will and testament, Jesus also entrusted his disciples to her.

 “Near the cross of Jesus stood his mother and his mother’s sister, Mary the wife of Clopas, and Mary of Magdala.
 Seeing his mother and the disciple whom he loved standing near her, Jesus said to his mother, ‘Woman, this is your son.’
 Then to the disciple he said, ‘This is your mother.’
 And from that hour the disciple took her into his home.”
 (Jn 19:25-27, NJB)

 In the gospel, when Jesus speaks to or about someone, he is not necessarily speaking to or about that person alone.
 Oftentimes he is addressing or referring to all his followers.
 For example, at the Last Supper, when he broke the bread and said, “Take and eat; this is my body” (Mt 26:26, NIV), he was not giving the instruction only to the twelve apostles gathered together in the upper room.
 When he commanded, “Love your neighbor as yourself” (Mt 22:39, NIV), by “neighbor” he meant much more than the person living next door.

 In the pronouncement, “Woman, this is your son”, “this” beloved disciple represented all whom Mary would be invited to look after as son or daughter.
 Similarly, “This is your mother,” was an injunction for all to take Mary as mother.